If you visit more than one furry art site, it's pretty easy to see

 Furbitron is hosted in the United States, in the state of Illinois.

-What software does Furbitron use?
+What software does

-Server: Apache on Linux.
+Apache on

 HTTPS: Let's Encrypt TLS certificate.